Is 'Race Science' Making A Comeback?

 We did an episode not so long ago about how people from certain populations in North and West Africa were more likely to have a trait that makes them predisposed to sickle cell anemia.
 Is it possible that we risk missing out on important scientific realities if we are skittish about getting into genetics and race?

 I think we need to be careful about what we mean when we say race.
 We know that the sickle cell trait exists in those regions of the world where cases of malaria are high, and that is because, as devastating as it is to have sickle cell anemia, having the trait provides some resistance to malaria.
 So in the regions where it exists, it is beneficial to the people who have it, because one risk outweighs the other.
-And this means it's geographical, it's not racial.
+And this means it's geographical — it's not racial.
 It exists in certain parts of Africa and not all, and it exists in other parts of the world outside Africa, where people don't have black skin.

 The reason it looks racialized in the U.S. is because in the U.S., many white people are of European ancestry, and many black people, because of the history of slavery, are of West African ancestry.
 That means that in the U.S., you see far higher rates of sickle cell in the black population than the white population.